 Use the following steps to add a file import data source:

-The first step in setting up a file import is to upload sample CSV file.
-This will automatically detect the columns names in the file and pre-configure them on the column mappings screen.
+After you have added a file import data source, you upload the sample CSV file.
+During this upload, column names in the file are automatically detected and pre-configured on the column mappings screen.
 This step is optional and can be skipped by clicking Continue to go directly to the column mappings screen.

 Use the following steps to upload a sample file: